martinsumner/leveled/README.md

 - Use of newly available [EC2 hardware](https://aws.amazon.com/about-aws/whats-new/2017/02/now-available-amazon-ec2-i3-instances-next-generation-storage-optimized-high-i-o-instances/) which potentially is a significant changes to assumptions about hardware efficiency and cost.

-- Create riak_test tests for new Riak features enabled by Leveled.
+- Create riak_test tests for new Riak features enabled by leveled.

 However a number of other changes are planned in the next month to (my branch of) riak_kv to better use leveled: